sindresorhus/got/readme.md

 Type: `number`

-Milliseconds after which the request will be aborted and an error event with `ETIMEDOUT` code will be emitted.
+Milliseconds to wait for a server to send response headers before aborting request with `ETIMEDOUT` error.

 ###### retries